knobs-dials/pymoodbar/README.md

  partly because the original was annoying to get to compile, and I wanted to see how useful it might be as a fingerprint or comparison sort of thing.

+## Parts

-Currently runs ffmpeg/avconv in a subprocess and asks it for a PCM stream.
+Currently runs ffmpeg/avconv in a subprocess and asks it for a mono PCM stream, does some FFTs, windowing, applies equal-loudness curve, sorts energy into Bark-style critical bands.

+Calculates the classic RGB-per-1000th-song .mood file, but also a PNG that is a Bark-style spectrogram colored by the .mood colors.

-## Dependencies:
+## Dependencies
 * numpy, scipy
 * PIL (for mood-to-image code)
 * ffmpeg/avconv being in the PATH, currently on linux